bautret/Stock_Performance_Tracker/README.md

 [LINK TO THE TOOL]

+PLEASE MAKE A COPY TO BE ABLE TO USE/EDIT IT

 ## Description

 Tool in Google Sheets using GOOGLEFINANCE formula to get stock prices and calculate evolution overtime.